aproca/neural_task_abstraction/README.md

 ```

 ## Code
-TODO: include a more comprehensive description of the repo<br/>
+TODO: include a more comprehensive description of the repo/make it easier to run experiments(?)<br/>
 For simulations, configurations of hyperparameters can be created using ```Config``` (in ```lcs/configs.py```) and be run using ```run_script.py```.

 ## Figures
-Notebooks to reproduce all simulations and figures in the manuscript (labeled by the respective figure) are in ```lcs/figure_notebooks/```.
+Notebooks to reproduce all simulations and figures in the manuscript (labeled by the respective figure) can be found in ```lcs/figure_notebooks/```.

 ## Citation
 Please cite our paper if you use this code in your research.